Zika-dev/Dojo-Duel/README.md

 </div>

 # Dojo Duel
-Epic Ninja Fighting Game made in C
+Epic Ninja Fighting Game made in C++

 ## About
 Dojo Duel is a ninja themed endless fighting game.
 Your only goal is to defeat the Samurai as many times as you can, each time he gets stronger and stronger.